Lichenin

-Lichenin, also known as lichenan or moss starch, is a complex glucan occurring in certain species of lichens.
+Lichenin, also known as lichenan or moss starch, is a complex glucan occurring in certain species of lichens and grains.
 It can be extracted from Cetraria islandica (Iceland moss).
 It has been studied since about 1957.

+In oats and barley, lichenin can make up 6 to 8% of dry matter, whereas wheat and rye contain around 2% at the most.

+It produces a gelatinous solution when boiled in water and subsequently cooled.
+Since humans lack the enzyme lichenase, and thus are unable to catabolize lichenin, it serves as dietary fiber.
+Lichenin is also used as a mucoactive agent.

 Structure

 Chemically, lichenin is a mixed-linkage glucan, consisting of repeating glucose units linked by β-1,3 and β-1,4 glycosidic bonds.

 Uses

 It is an important carbohydrate for reindeers and northern flying squirrels, which eat the lichen Bryoria fremontii.

 It can be extracted by digesting Iceland moss in a cold, weak solution of carbonate of soda for some time, and then boiling.
 By this process the lichenin is dissolved and on cooling separates as a colorless jelly.
 Iodine imparts no color to it.

 Other uses of the name

 In his 1960 novel Trouble with Lichen, John Wyndham gives the name Lichenin to a biochemical extract of lichen used to extend life expectancy beyond 300 years.